C0dePr0xy/azura.cpp/readme.md

 # Simple Tasks

 A simple program that allows the user to organize and manage their daily tasks in their terminal.
+The current version of this program is made as a terminal application, however I plan on creating a graphical edition at a later date.

 ## Author